Velesio/velesio-aiserver/docs/deployment.md

 ## Monitoring and Logging

-Graycat AI Server includes a comprehensive monitoring stack with Grafana dashboards, Prometheus metrics, and centralized logging.
+neovratz AI Server includes a comprehensive monitoring stack with Grafana dashboards, Prometheus metrics, and centralized logging.
 For complete setup instructions and usage details, see the [Monitoring Documentation]({{ '/components/monitoring' | relative_url }}).

 ### Production Monitoring Stack